belle2/basf2/online_book/fundamentals/02-datataking.rst

     some analysis.

 ECL
-    The Electromagnetic CaLorimeter (ECL) is chiefly tasked with measuring the electromagnetic energy of photons and electrons produced in the collision.
+    The Electromagnetic Calorimeter (ECL) is chiefly tasked with measuring the electromagnetic energy of photons and electrons produced in the collision.
     In combination with tracking information, the calorimeter can distinguish, for example, electrons from muons.